yoginderbagga/90DaysOfDevOps/2026/day-39/ci-cd-basics.md

 - Run unit tests
 - Generate report
 ```

+You can also add another block named as ``deploy`` in which you define the steps for deploy the app.

 - Step: A single command or an action within the job.
 Suppose in your Build job there are several things to be done like ``checkout repository``, ``install go``, ``download dependencies`` and ``compile code`` are examples of the step.
 - Runner: the machine which execute the job, it can be "A github-hosted Ubuntu VM, Windows, MacOS"